Snehan123/Snehan123/README.md

 - 👋 Hi, I’m @Snehan123
 - 👀 I’m interested in making websites, apps and many other things.
 - 🌱 I’m currently learning how to exit from a loop.
-- 💞️ I’m looking to collaborate on full-stack dev or any other great priject.
+- 💞️ I’m looking to collaborate on full-stack dev or any other great project.
 - 📫 How to reach me -> snehan1234567@gmail.com

 <!---